onesentforth/discipleschool/content/post/becoming-and-producing/index.md

 In order to gain a better understanding of what we should be producing, we'll explore the first-century concept of discipleship.
 Then we'll compare Jesus' expectations for disciples against what we're actually producing.

-I think it will clear that we are facing a crisis of discipleship.
+I think it will clear that we are facing a serious crisis of discipleship.

-If it is true that the product we are producing in our churches is so far removed from what Jesus clearly intended us to make, may I suggest that we stop and ask ourselves why we should continue pouring resources into a failed system.
-The solution is to repent, study the Scriptures, pray for direction and work towards an effective strategy for making disciples in our current context.
+If it is true that the product we are producing in our churches is so far removed from what Jesus clearly intended us to make, may I suggest that we stop and ask ourselves why we should continue devoting our lives and pouring resources into a failed system.
+The solution is for us to repent of our stubbornness, study the Scriptures, pray for direction, initiate honest dialogue and work towards an effective strategy for making disciples in our current context.

 ## OF Jesus Christ

-In our effort to become and produce disciples, it's essential for us to remember that nobody is just a disciple.
+In our effort to become and produce disciples, it's essential for us to remember that nobody is just "a disciple," in general.
 They must be a disciple ***of*** something or someone.

 Dallas Willard asks the question in his classic book, *The Divine Conspiracy*: